Skip to content ↓

 Democracy

-At St. Louis Catholic Academy, children are encouraged to become autonomous individuals, with opinions which are valued and considered.
-To acknowledge that they can influence outcomes, and to develop democratic skills and knowledge, children participate in the knowledge and understanding process of voting for House Captains, school Councillors, monitors and charity days.
+At St. Louis Catholic Academy, children are encouraged to become thoughtful individuals, with opinions which are valued and considered.
+To acknowledge that they can influence outcomes, and to develop democratic skills and knowledge, children participate in the knowledge and understanding process of voting for House Captains, school Councillors, class reps and charity days.
 Historical democratic decisions, including opportunities to debate these are part of the Humanities Curriculum.
-Views of Parents and carers are a valued aspect of our decision making process, and our termly Parents Forums provide opportunities for dissemination of and consideration of their views.
+Views of Parents and carers are a valued aspect of our decision-making process.
+We hold drops ins, a Food Panel influencing menus, Parent Surveys, Curriculum meetings and we try to listen and act upon feedback.

 Rule of Law